Yenthe666/auto_backup/README.md

 When you've configured your Odoo instance to run with workers you should change the default value of `limit_time_real` (as this defaults to 120).
 You can configure the value in `/etc/odoo/your_odoo.conf` to the appropriate number in case of a large database backup.
 This is required when `max_cron_threads` > 0 to avoid worker timeout during the backup.

 ### 4.2 `list_db` parameter
-The backup module will only work when `list_db` is set to `True` (or is not configured).
-If `list_db` is set to `False` the Odoo instance will block looking for the databases and the module will fail.
-Make sure it is always on (or script a workaround).
+The backup module only used to work when `list_db` was set to `True` (or was not configured).
+Since 28/02/2020 ( https://github.com/Yenthe666/auto_backup/commit/c7d0512a0d0b2d42662831008e7a9316b264f23e) you no longer have to have the database manager enabled and the module can also take backups without it being exposed.
+If you run the backup module before this commit and want to run it without the database manager being exposed you should update the backup module to the latest version first.
+It is advised to disable the database manager for security purposes.
+See https://www.odoo.com/documentation/13.0/setup/deploy.html#database-manager-security for more information about this subject.

 ### 4.3 `--load` / `server_wide_modules` parameter
 In V12 and V13 Odoo will need the values 'base' and 'web' set if you use the `--load` (or `server_wide_modules`) parameter.
 Without these values set you will get a 404 NOT FOUND from the backup module.